 Heaven in Menlo Park

 The company's headquarters in Menlo Park is a veritable heaven of perks and benefits.
-From a full arcade and barbershop to valet parking and dry cleaning, employees are treated like royalty as long as they're in Menlo Park.
+From a full arcade and barbershop to valet parking, employees are treated like royalty as long as they're in Menlo Park.
+However, things aren't quite as good as they used to be.
+Some perks, such as laundry and dry cleaning, have been removed, and there are now more stringent restrictions on free meals.

 The perks and benefits discussion started with Google.
 Their infamously supportive and flexible culture has spurred the recent boom of tech companies valuing employees more than their bottom line.
 And, from all of us, thank you!